apache/incubator-kie-kogito-pipelines/docs/jenkins.md

 $ cd dsl/seed && ./gradlew test
 ```

-### Generate jobs for testing

-1. Fork this repository
-2. Create your branch
-3. Update the [main configuration](../dsl/seed/config.yaml) with your data
-4. Create the Jenkins job

 ## Jobs configuration in a repository

 As shown in `.jenkins` folder, groovy scripts to generate jobs should be in `.jenkins/dsl/jobs` directory.